michaeloverman/UdacityC-/CppND-Capstone-Snake-Game-master/README.md

 * The project makes use of references in function declarations.

-At least two variables are defined as references, or two functions use pass-by-reference in the project code.
+At least two variables are defined as references, or two functions use pass-by-reference in the project code:
+ - Game::Run and Game::OpeningScreen use pass-by-reference of controller and renderer
+ - Game::OpeningScreen uses pass-by-reference of a promise for future to start the game

 * The project uses destructors appropriately.